W4RH4WK/Debloat-Windows-10/README.md

 This project collects Powershell scripts which help to *debloat* Windows 10, tweak common settings and install basic software components.

-I develop those scripts on a Windows 10 Professional 64-Bit virtual machine.
+I develop those scripts on a Windows 10 Professional 64-Bit (English) virtual machine.
 Please let me know if you encounter any issues with other Windows 10 versions.
+Although I may not spend time fixing issues related to the Home Edition or a different language, it's still good to know what's going on.

 Note that **there is no undo**, I recommend only using these scripts on a fresh install (including updates).
 Test everything after running them before